 9 Best Classic Holiday Movies Ever

-We've already shared our favorite holiday films from the 1990s and '80s, but there are a few more flicks we like to add to our list of the greats.
-From black-and-white classics starring old-school Hollywood stars to stop motion made-for-television specials, here are the best classic holiday movies ever made.
+It's no secret that we love holiday films from the 1990s and '80s.
+But there are new classics, and then there are the greats.
+From black-and-white classics starring old Hollywood stars to stop motion made-for-television specials, here are the best classic holiday movies ever made.

 Meet Me in St. Louis